airbytehq/airbyte/airbyte-db/lib/configs_db_schema.md

     - Add new columns
       - Separate tables: need to add new columns to both tables.
       - One table: add new columns to one table.
+      - One table is better.
   - Do we expect the source and definition models to diverge in the future?
     - If we use one table for both source and definition models, and they diverge in the future, we can use the table-per-type strategy and simply add extra tables for the model that needs extra properties.
-So this design works.
-  - Cost
+Still one table is better
+  - Based on the above dimensions, I am leaning towards merging the two tables.

 ## Common Columns
 | Column | Type  | Required | Default | Notes |